Metaprompt

 - Micro-drills: (2 exercises to train this move)

-Moves must be specific (e.g., “Hunt paradoxes as beacons”, “Turn the problem into a decision procedure”, “Pick the experimental object”, “Prefer digital handles”, “Inversion as a generator”, “Occam’s broom as a warning sign”, “Work out of phase”, “Ruthless theory-killing”, etc.).
+Moves must be specific (e.g., “Hunt paradoxes as beacons”, “Turn the problem into a decision procedure”, “Pick the experimental object”, “Prefer digital handles”, “Inversion as a generator”, “Occam’s broom as a warning sign”, “Work ”, “Ruthless theory-killing”, etc.).

-Also include Brenner-style moves like: “Don’t Worry hypothesis (defer missing mechanisms)”, “Conversation to break deductive loops”, “Open the box / find the grammar of the system”, “Compute the organism (reconstruction as explanation)”, “Gradients vs lineage (analogue vs digital development)”, “Break ambiguity by solving the missing variable (phase)”, “Type mechanisms via spectra / equivalence classes”, “Find the control point (initiation vs continuation)”, “Genetic surgery (mutation-first proof of function)”, “Inside-out genetics (tooling changes feasible experiments)”, “Discount genome / organism choice as technology”, “Heroic → classical periods (routine work generates new problems; what can/can’t be solved by normal science)”, “Tooling economics (build/democratize the kit)”, “Reject ‘logical but non-natural’ theories and easy analogies.”
+Also include Brenner-style moves like: “Don’t Worry (defer missing mechanisms)”, “Conversation to break deductive loops”, “Open the box / find the grammar of the system”, “Compute the organism ( as explanation)”, “Gradients vs lineage (analogue vs digital development)”, “Break ambiguity by solving the missing variable (phase)”, “Type mechanisms via spectra / equivalence classes”, “Find the point (initiation vs continuation)”, “Genetic surgery (-first proof of function)”, “Inside-out genetics (tooling changes feasible experiments)”, “Discount genome / organism choice as technology”, “Heroic → classical periods (routine work generates new problems; what can/can’t be solved by normal science)”, “Tooling economics (build/ the kit)”, “Reject ‘logical but non-natural’ theories and easy analogies.”

-Prefer to include moves like: “Run a quickie (pilot experiment) to de-risk the flagship”, “Find the dominant physical variable and push it hard”, and “Turn elite techniques into routine kit (democratize tooling).”
+Prefer to include moves like: “Run a (pilot experiment) to de-risk the flagship”, “Find the physical variable and push it hard”, and “Turn elite techniques into routine kit ( tooling).”

 3) The “Brenner Loop” (a runnable protocol)